Audie Norris

-Audie James Norris (born December 18, 1960) is an American retired professional basketball player and coach.
-Norris played for the NBA's Portland Trail Blazers, from 1982 to 1985.
-His former teammate Mychal Thompson, who is the father of Klay Thompson, gave him the nickname "The Atomic Dog", because of his brutal in-game dunks.
+Audie James Norris (born December 18, 1960) is an American former professional basketball player and coach.
+Norris played for the National Basketball Association's Portland Trail Blazers, from 1982 to 1985.
+His former teammate Mychal Thompson gave him the nickname "The Atomic Dog", because of his brutal in-game dunks.

 After retiring from playing professional basketball in 1994, Norris has spent his time coaching and developing the skills of young student athletes.
-With more than 10 years as a consultant to European basketball teams, he has over 18 years of basketball coaching experience, on several levels of competition, from the cadet level, to semi-pro men's leagues.
+With more than 10 years as a consultant to European basketball teams, he has over 18 years of basketball coaching experience, on several levels of competition, from the cadet level to semi-pro men's leagues.
 He is a certified Spanish Basketball Federation (FEB) Basketball Superior Coach, and a member of the Spanish Basketball Coaches Association, AEEB.

 Norris was also named an NBA Ambassador, by the league's commissioner Adam Silver, and he has participated in the NBA Ambassador programs, with Jr. NBA and NBA Cares.
 His brother Sylvester Norris was also a player for the NBA's San Antonio Spurs.